 German court: Russia must split up Nord Stream 2

-Russia will have to split up ownership of its new gas pipeline to Germany under EU anti-trust rules, in a court ruling seen as a victory by Ukraine.
+Russia will have to split up control of its new gas pipeline to Germany under EU anti-trust rules, in a court ruling seen as a victory by Ukraine.

-Gazprom, the Russian state gas-supplier which owns the pipeline, will have to cede day-to-day control of its operations to an independent third party under EU laws designed to limit energy monopolies, a German court in Düsseldorf said on Wednesday (25 August).
+Gazprom, the Russian state gas-supplier which owns the pipeline, will have to cede day-to-day running of its operations to an independent third party under EU laws designed to limit energy monopolies, a German court in Düsseldorf said on Wednesday (25 August).

 Join EUobserver today